-I have heard that a certain amount of a song can be used in this manner -- not for profit -- without requiring permission.
+I have heard that a certain amount of a song can be used in this manner without requiring permission.
 Is this true?
-If so, what are the guidelines for using this copyrighted material?
+If so, what are the guidelines for using this material?

-Using the song without permission is risky, but the consequences are not dreadful.
-Although the owner of the music could sue for infringement, it's unlikely.
-That's because it would cost more money than the company would recover.
-More likely, the company would send you a letter or email requesting that you stop using the material.
-If you obey and take the music off at that point, the issue is usually over.
+Using the song without permission is risky, but it is relatively unlikely that the owners would immediately sue you.
+More likely, their lawyers would send you a letter or email requesting that you stop using the material.
+(This is often referred to a cease-and-desist letter).
+If you obey and take the music down, the issue is usually over.

-Of course, there is always the possibility that the song owners will never learn of your infringement.
-Most infringements are discovered on the Net when traffic increases, the infringement begins earning money, or the infringement is diverting music sales.
+Of course, there is also the possibility that the song owners will never learn of your infringement.
+Most infringements are discovered when website traffic increases, the infringement begins earning money, or the infringement is diverting music sales.